finanalyst/collection/README.md

 These differences are contained in the **mode** configuration, and the plugins and templates for the mode.

 At this milestone, the source files have been cached.
 The **mode** sub-directory has not been tested, and the configuration for the mode has not been used.
-Since plugin management is dependent on the mode configuration, no plugins can be called.
+Since plugin management is dependent on the mode configuration, no plugin callables can be called.

 The **return value** of `collect` with `:after<source>` is a single `Pod::From::Cache` object that does a `Post-Cache` role (see below for `Post-Cache` methods).